What Is Rabies?

 - If an animal bites you, wash the wound immediately and call your doctor.

 - Avoid any animal that exhibits strange behavior.
 Don't try and trap or capture the animal yourself.

 - Call the Rabies Hotline at 1-800-472-2437 (800-4-RABIES) or 1-802-223-8690.

-- Bats are increasingly implicated in human rabies cases.
+- Bats are wild animals and can transmit the rabies virus from saliva to blood in humans .
+Direct contact with bats should be avoided.
 A bat should be tested for rabies if it made physical contact with an individual, or is found in a room with an unattended child or a person who was sleeping.

 How Do You Protect Yourself Against Rabies?